kamu16/Web-Development-Internship-Projects/README.md

 # Web-Development-Internship-Projects

-Welcome to my CODSOFT Web Development Internship repository.
+Welcome to my Web Development Internship repository.
 This repository contains all Level 1 tasks completed using HTML, CSS, and JavaScript with modern responsive UI designs and animations.

 ---